rakaly/cli/README.md

 rakaly melt --unknown-key stringify aq.eu4
 ```

+When unknown tokens are encountered with the stringify strategy then the unknown tokens are printed to stderr and the exit code is 1.

 The melter knows how to melt a given file based on its file extension.
 In the event this heuristic is incorrect, one can explicitly provide the desired format:

 ```plain